School Board Policy 802 -

 B. “Official newspaper” is a regular issue of a qualified legal newspaper.

 IV.
 Manner of Disposition

-The superintendent, or his/her designee, shall be authorized to dispose of obsolete equipment and materials by selling it at a fair price consistent with the procedures outlined in this policy.
+The Superintendent, or Superintendent's designee, shall be authorized to dispose of obsolete equipment and materials by selling it at a fair price consistent with the procedures outlined in this policy.
 Any sale exceeding the minimum amount for which bids are required must first be specifically authorized by the School Board.
 The superintendent shall be authorized to properly dispose of used books, materials and equipment deemed to have little or no value.

 B. Contracts over $175,000